Riofuad/Android-App-Doctor-Care/README.md

 # Android-App-Doctor-Care
-The college assignment create an Android application using Android Studio
+The college assignment create an Android application using Android Studio and Firebase